-The composition of APAC reflects AACSB's commitment to diversity, equity, inclusion, and belonging.
-The APAC chair and the APAC staff liaison ensure that APAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within Asia Pacific business schools and the communities they serve.
+The composition of APAC reflects AACSB's commitment to varied perspectives, backgrounds, and experiences, as represented within Asia Pacific business schools and the communities they serve.

 - 1. APAC takes a strategic perspective in its deliberations and recommendations. - 2.
 APAC is expected to meet twice per fiscal year and AACSB's budget will incorporate appropriate support for these meetings. - 3.
 Normally, APAC meetings are held in Singapore and at least one AACSB executive team member is expected to attend each meeting.
 Meetings may be held in person or by means of video conferencing. - 4.
 APAC is expected to be actively engaged and supportive of regional and country-level affinity groups or self-help groups and networks, and to meet regularly with these groups to evaluate needs, issues, and opportunities to share with AACSB. - 5.
 APAC adheres to AACSB timelines and deadlines in making recommendations to AACSB in regard to nominations and input on strategic issues or recommendation. - 6.
 An AACSB staff member is assigned as staff liaison for APAC and provides logistical support for development of meeting agendas, meeting planning, and capturing meeting results and follow up.